QwEekYhyo/futuristic-original-useful-recreation/readme.md

-# Completely Awesome Ride
+# Futuristic Original Useful Recreation
-Welcome to the CAR project :)
+Welcome to the Connect FOUR:tm: project :)

+## Introduction
+The Connect FOUR:tm: project is a project aiming to create a connect 4 game with a futuristic design using a LED display.
+This way your children can flex on their friends because they have a better looking connect 4 with very very useful functionalities.
+The Connect FOUR:tm: game needs strategy this is why there is a training mode where you can play against an AI.
+Make your resting time productive with Connect FOUR:tm:.

 ## Specification
-Made for :
+**Needs** :
-- your average guy
-- children
-- military forces
+- avoid boredom in a productive way
+- update an old game
 <!-- end of list -->
-Is able to :
+**Functionalities** :
+- cool looking display
+- play remotely
+- play against AI
-- follow you
+- customization
-- launch MICA-IR on moving target

 ## Planning